 “A Book with antonyms in the title”

 This is an intriguing category but it’s not as easy as you might think to come up with a list of antonyms and then find books you might actually want to read.
-A good place to start is the Opposite Word website where you can browse or search for antonyms.
+A good place to start is Finding the Opposite of Words website, which has a list of online antonym dictionaries.

 Create a list of antonyms, such as odd/even or before/after, then go to our catalog and do a keyword search using each pair of antonyms.
 Be sure to Search By Title to find your antonyms in the title of the book and not in the summary.
 If you’re not finding titles of interest in our catalog then you might want to try the same search at your favorite online bookstore.